 290. Sophomore Studies in English 1 credit hour.
 Recitation: 1.
 Laboratory: 0.
 Alternative Mode: 0.
 Exploration of learning opportunities in the major, learning experiences outside the classroom, career and graduate-school opportunities, and the English major portfolio.
+This course will meet the Capstone experience requirement.
 Prerequisites: English majors.
 (Fall).